 The easiest way to tell where the rip current is to spot an area where the waves don’t break and the surface is very uneven.

-Two Morals – Where you should not let your body take over the control of your mind.
+Two Morals.
+Where should you not let your body take over the control of your mind?

 - If you are in the rip – A conscious tells us the swim towards the shore.
 We have to do the exact opposite by letting the current float us towards back to the ocean and then find another way paddling in.
-Or we swim sideways out of the rip and get to the shore from the area where the waves breaking.
+Or, we swim sideways out of the rip and get to the shore from the area where the waves are breaking.

 2. If a surfer sees a big wave about to break right at the spot they currently are – It is best to dive deep, because the deeper you dive, the less you’ll be bounced around.